prof-rossetti/georgetown-opim-243-201901/notes/python/packages/requests.md

 If the response contains data in CSV format, you can use the familiar CSV-processing mechanisms like the [the `csv` module](/notes/python/modules/csv.md) or [the `pandas` package](/notes/python/packages/pandas.md), with some possible modifications for parsing a CSV-formatted string instead of a CSV file.

-If the response contains data in HTML OR XML format, you can use [the `BeautifulSoup` package](/notes/python/packages/beautifulsoup.md) to parse it.
+If the response contains data in HTML or XML format, you can use [the `BeautifulSoup` package](/notes/python/packages/beautifulsoup.md) to parse it.